Having a Superhero

 Normally, heredity is a messy affair; it's often described as a game of chance.
-Thanks to Darwin and Mendel and Watson and Crick it can be explained a good deal better, but much like A.I.
+Thanks to Darwin, Mendel, Watson and Crick, it can be explained a good deal better, but much like A.I.
 Is a Crapshoot

-Develop identical powers to their parent(s).
+- Develop identical powers to their parent(s).

-Develop radically different (and usually insanely powerful) powers from the parent(s).
+- Develop radically different (and usually insanely powerful) powers from the parent(s).

 Super-power inheritance tends to happen more often than could be ascribed to chance; a non-powered child of even a hero and a normal person is an exception.
 Super-powers seem to be "more dominant than dominant".

 being inherited.
 In such cases, the child usually gets a completely different power, or at best one that's only tangentially related.
 This becomes much likelier if both parents have different powers.
 Only occasionally will they just have a combination of their parents' powers; this tends to happen if the parents' powers are very simple, or if the series was designed around the child, and the parents were brought in as part of the Back Story

 If only one parent has powers, however, the child's powers are much more likely to be a straight copy of those, though often at a higher level.
-This may encourage the writers to give that power its own Meta Origin.
+This may encourage the writers to give that power its own Meta Origin

 open/close all folders